Chart Color Schemes

 Condobolin has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that may affect the region.
-Notable initiatives include Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Inland Rail Interface Improvements.
-The following list details those most likely to be relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Notable among these are Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Inland Rail Interface Improvements.

 Professional plan users can use the search below to filter and access additional projects.